Congress is reviewing what

 If the Internet is ubiquitous and free to all in the near future, will the following personal aspects of local television still be desirable?

 Yes, the Internet should change Community Access TV by being another tool for delivery.
 What it cannot be or replace is the potential to gather, teach, discuss and share what is local based on the reasonable needs and qualities of a community.
 Hundreds of volunteers and organizations are connected through a viable Community Media System.
 Youth can discover, learn and experiment; and elders can stay connected in what would hopefully be a community hub that is more vital today because what can be created as TV can be shared as Social Media and distributed additionally via the Internet.
-Locally WPAA-TV and Media Center is prepared to be the hub.
+Locally WPAA-TV and Community Media Center is prepared to be that hub.

 Number of programs produced as reported annuallyto the Dept. Of Public Utilities.
 In 2012, Total 21 trainees and 167 hrs.
 All Projects completed.Number of articles in local paper.